Online Education & Teaching Degrees

 When it comes to education and teaching, there is always going to be a substantial need for qualified educators.
 It can be helpful to look at quality resources, such as the U.S. Bureau of Labor Statistics, to get an idea of the projected outlook and salary for the career path you are considering within this field.

-According to the BLS, employment of education, training, and library occupations is expected to grow 8% between 2014 and 2024.
-This rate of growth is on par with the national average for all occupations, and is projected to create over 697,000 new jobs in the field.
-The median annual wage for those in the education and teaching field is $47,220 – higher than the national average for all occupations.
-When it comes to more specific career salaries, experienced high school teachers can expect to make as much as $57,000 per year while elementary school teachers earn an average of $54,550.
+According to the BLS, employment of education, training, and library occupations is expected to grow 5% between 2019 and 2029, faster than the average for all occupations, providing 441,000 new jobs during this time period.
+The median annual wage for education, training, and library occupations was $50,790 in May 2019, which was higher than the median annual wage for all occupations of $39,810.
+When it comes to more specific career salaries, experienced high school teachers can expect to make as much as $61,660 per year while elementary school teachers earn an average of $59,420.

 With steady growth and above average income, graduates of an online education and teaching degree can be confident in the career outlook for their chosen field.